Categories

 Magazine Site Design Mockup 2021

 For this assignment, I want you to produce a mockup of an online magazine site.
-This exercise will have five pages and will be completely responsive, adapting to screen size and device.
+This exercise will have four pages and will be completely responsive, adapting to screen size and device.

-The magazine focus is up to you.
+The magazine focus is up to you: any topic at all is fine.
 Make it realistic.
 If you like bicycles, make it a cycling magazine.
 If you like soccer or food, make it about that.
-If you like travel, consider making a travel magazine—this one might be an easier one to get great images for.
+If you like travel, consider making a travel magazine.

 Requirements